Practical Guide: Work permits in Spain

 Obra Mayor: 3 to 6 months, sometimes up to 8 months depending on the project.

-Penalties include fines, demolition of unauthorized work, and complications on resale.
+What are the risks of carrying out work without a license?Sanctions include fines, demolition of unauthorized works, and complications during resale.

 Share the Post: